planetside-software/terragen-rpc/README.md

 else:
     print("Node not found")

-# Note: Exception handling was ommitted from this example for brevity.
+# Note: Exception handling was omitted from this example for brevity.
 # See other examples for exception handling.
 ```